Cian O'Callaghan

 Cian O'Callaghan (born 7 May 1979) is an Irish politician who has been a Teachta Dála (TD) for the Dublin Bay North constituency since the 2020 general election.
-He is the Housing spokesperson for the Social Democrats and became deputy leader of the party in 2023.
+He is the Finance, Public Expenditure, Infrastructure, Public Service Reform and Digitalisation spokesperson for the Social Democrats and became deputy leader of the party in 2023.
 He served as a member of Fingal County Council from 2009 to 2020, and was Ireland's first openly gay mayor.

 Early life

 O'Callaghan is from Sutton, Dublin.
 He graduated with a MA in Politics and a Higher Diploma in Social Policy from University College Dublin (UCD).
 During his time at UCD, O'Callaghan was active in student politics, becoming an officer in the Student's Union.

 O'Callaghan served as chair of the youth wing of Democratic Left, and served as co-chair of Labour Youth following the merger of Democratic Left with Labour.